PEERINGTestbed/client/README.md

 Then `chmod 400` all files in `openvpn/certs/` to prevent unauthorized access to your keys.

+You will also need to *explicitly* create a `prefixes.txt` file containing the prefixes you are going to announce.
+This is an extra safety net.
+Specify one prefix per line, in the usual format, e.g., `184.164.236.0/24`.

 ## Controlling OpenVPN

 `usage ./peering openvpn status|up mux|down mux`